Does Health IT Save Money and Lives? New Evidence from Vendor Heterogeneity

 64 Pages Posted: 18 Mar 2019 Last revised: 22 Jun 2019

 Date Written: February 25, 2019

 We examine how vendor heterogeneity and the timing of adoption affect EMR performance in U.S. hospitals.
-Although government has invested billions to incentivize health information technology, there is little evidence showing that it is producing the anticipated effects.
-Based on a national sample and an IV approach, we find that the impact of EMR adoption on Medicare payments and 30-day mortality varies substantially by vendor.
+Although the government has invested billions to incentivize health information technology, there is little evidence showing that it is producing the anticipated effects.
+Based on a national sample and an IV approach, we find that the impact of EMR adoption on Medicare payments, various hospital charges, 30-day mortality, and adverse drug events varies substantially by vendor.
 Not all certified EMRs lead to cost savings and/or improved outcomes.
-Our results suggest that vendor difference matters and offer evidence to help inform the policy debate over government incentive programs for health IT adoption.
+Our results suggest that vendor differences matter and offer evidence to help inform the policy debate over government incentive programs for health IT adoption.

-Keywords: Health IT, health care expenditure, health care outcome, Medicare
+Keywords: Health IT, healthcare cost, patient outcome, Medicare

 JEL Classification: H51, I11, I13, I18, O33

 Suggested Citation: Suggested Citation